Phosphate nephropathy: Signs and symptoms

-Patients with phosphate nephropathy have variable outcomes, either being recognised as developing acute kidney injury, the abrupt loss in renal failure, or being undiagnosed.
+Patients with phosphate nephropathy have variable outcomes, either being recognized as developing acute kidney injury, the sudden onset of renal failure, or being undiagnosed.
 As the deposition of calcium phosphate crystals are detected at the renal tubules following the use of OSP, the symptoms of phosphate nephropathy are similar to acute tubular necrosis, an intrinsic renal injury.
 For example, events including diarrhea, vomiting, dehydration, sepsis, and hypotension following the colonoscopy, can indicate the risk of phosphate nephropathy and raise the concern for acute tubular necrosis.
-The results of hypotension and dehydration are dry mucous membrane, decreased skin turgor, and cool extremities, which can be used to notify the abnormal renal perfusion.
-As there is a gap between the first administration of OSP and recognisable symptoms, many phosphate nephropathy incidences are overlooked and not proceeded to biopsy for further investigation.
+The outcomes of hypotension and dehydration are dry mucous membrane, decreased skin turgor, and cold extremities, which can be used to notify the abnormal renal perfusion.
+As there is a gap between the first administration of OSP and the onset of recognizable symptoms, many cases of phosphate nephropathy are overlooked and not recommended to biopsy for further investigation.

 The transient hyperphosphatasemia, the electrolyte disorder with elevated phosphate level in the blood, is found to be correlated with the use of OSP after colonoscopy.
 Significant electrolyte abnormalities including hypocalcemia, hypernatremia, and hypomagnesemia are also the outcomes of the use of OSP.
 As these detection tests are mostly operated at the laboratory level, phosphate nephropathy incidents are widely under-recognized and overlooked.